image

 Operator

 Good morning, and thank you all for joining today's call.
-Earlier today, we released our financial results for the third quarter of 2024.
+Earlier today, we released our financial results for the first quarter of 2025.
 The press release is available on our website at www.krystalbio.com.
-We also filed our earnings 8-K and 10-Q with the SEC earlier today.
+We also filed our earnings 8-K and 10-K with the SEC earlier today.

 You are cautioned not to rely on these forward-looking statements, which are based on current expectations using the information available as of the date of this call and are subject to certain risks and uncertainties that may cause the company's actual results to differ materially from those projected.